Raft Guide Program & Intensive Training 2022

 Raft Guiding in Canada You must be a Canadian citizen or permanent resident or hold a valid working holiday visa to work as a professional raft guide in Canada.
 We recommend you apply for a working holiday visa 2-3 months prior to your arrival in Canada.

-2021 REO Raft Guide Apprenticeship ProgramOur raft guide apprenticeship program will take place primarily on the Nahatlatch (on Class 3-4+ sections), but we may use other rivers to complement our training such as the Fraser, Chehalis, Coquihalla & Nicola.
-This comprehensive program will provide excellent guide training on both oar & paddle rafts.
-You will learn how to run rivers safely using the best judgment possible at extreme high to low water levels and get a broad introduction to swiftwater rescue skills.
-The Apprenticeship Program will select a max of 4 individuals from our many applications who will be offered a position based on their skill match with our resort job openings.
+2022 REO Raft Guide Apprenticeship ProgramOur raft guide apprenticeship program will take place primarily on the Nahatlatch (on Class 3-4+ sections), but we may use other rivers to complement our training such as the Fraser, Chehalis & Coquihalla rivers This comprehensive program will provide excellent guide training on both oar & paddle rafts.
+You will learn how to run rivers safely using the best judgment possible at extreme high to low water levels and get a broad introduction to swiftwater rescue skills and potential certification.

-BCROA guide exam: Included on select dates in late June and July
+BCROA guide exam: Included on select dates in late June and July; $50 fee for certification documents

 Non-Resident Apprentices: Non-Canadian applicants must obtain an approved working holiday visa for Canada by June 1.

-Employment after July 17: REO is providing training and experience for our apprentices so that they can play a valuable role in our company both on and off the river.
-Apprentices that meet our standards and pass the BCROA exam will be offered a contract effective July 18.
-If more training time is required (training extension) then apprentices may be eligible for a contract starting on August.
+Employment after July 10: REO is providing training and experience for our apprentices so that they can play a valuable role in our company both on and off the river.
+Apprentices that meet our standards and pass the BCROA exam will be offered a contract effective July 11.
+If more training time is required (training extension) then apprentices may be eligible for a contract starting in August.

 Application Process: If you would like to apply, please email 1-2 page resume + cover letter to Bryan.
 We will contact you to set up a Skype or FaceTime interview and get key employment or education references.
 If approved, you will need to confirm your seat right away.